chaorderss/pokers/README.md

 ### Error handling

-There are three possible types of erroneous states: when an illegal action is performed, when a player bets less than the minimum and when a player bets more chips than he has.
-These cases are represented by the enum `StateStatus` with the values `IllegalAction`, `LowBet` and `HighBet`, the value `Ok` is used for correct states.
+There are two possible types of erroneous states: when an illegal action is performed and when a player bets more chips than he has available.
+These cases are represented by the enum `StateStatus` with the values `IllegalAction` and `HighBet`, the value `Ok` is used for correct states.
 This information is stored in the field `status` of the state so you can filter them.

 Every erroneous state is also final.
 So applying an action over it will return the same exact state.